 Physics Derivation Graph

-To support that, the Physics Derivation Graph provides a schema and software infrastructure for the systemization of documenting mathematical physics.
+To enact that, the Physics Derivation Graph provides a schema and software infrastructure for the systemization of documenting mathematical physics.
 By semantically enriching mathematical expressions, connections between topics is observable.

 For the impatient, see the Physics Derivation Graph navigation.